-- In the bowl of a stand-mixer fitted with the paddle attachment (or in a medium mixing bowl with an electric mixer) combine brown butter and cream cheese and beat on medium speed until light.
+- In the bowl of a stand-mixer fitted with the paddle attachment (or in a medium mixing bowl with an electric mixer) combine softened brown butter and cream cheese and beat on medium speed until light, about 5 minutes.

 - Add powdered sugar and mix on low until incorporated, scraping the bowl and paddle as necessary.
-Increase the mixer speed, slowly, to medium-high and whip for one minute.
+Increase the mixer speed, slowly, to medium-high and whip for three minutes.

-- Add maple syrup or milk, vanilla extract and salt to frosting and whip on medium-high speed until fluffy, smooth and spreadable.
+- Add maple syrup or milk, vanilla extract and salt to frosting and whip on medium-high speed until fluffy, smooth and spreadable, 3 - 5 minutes.

 - Brush simple syrup on cakes, if using.
-Frost completely cooled Roasted Carrot Spice Cakes, as desired.
+Frost completely cooled Roasted Carrot Spice Cakes and decorate, as desired.
 Slice, serve and enjoy!

 *Unless otherwise noted, foodworthfeed recipes are developed using Diamond Crystal brand kosher salt.
 If using iodized or table salt, reduce quantities by about half.